open-socialism/open-socialism-site/assess-dc/metrics/efficiency.md

 ## The Result

-Ultimately DC is not very efficient at converting labor into value for the people or setting up efficient systems and technology that have a minimum amount of wastage.
+Ultimately DC is not very efficient at converting labor into value for the people, or setting up efficient systems and technology that have a minimum amount of wastage.

 Assessment: 4/10